-Whisk flour (5 1/2 cups) and baking powder together, add flour mixture to wet mixture, combine well.
+- Whisk 5 1/2 cups (715 grams) and baking powder together, add flour mixture to wet mixture, combine well.

-On a flat surface add 1 cup of flour (additional), make a well in the center and add the mixture from the large bowl.
+- On a flat surface add the remaining 1 cup of flour (130 grams) make a well in the centre and add the bread dough from the large bowl.
 Knead all together to form a smooth dough.

-Shape into desired shapes and bake for approximately 45-60 minutes, until golden, or until toothpick comes out dry.
-Cool completely before topping with glaze.
+- Shape into desired shapes* and bake for approximately 45-60 minutes, until golden, or until toothpick comes out dry.
+Cool completely before drizzling with glaze.

-In a medium bowl add sugar and slowly stir in milk, stirring continuously to make a smooth glaze.
+- In a medium bowl whisk together the powdered sugar and vanilla then slowly whisk in the milk, stirring continuously to make a smooth glaze.
 Pour over cooled cake.